1j01/slugg/SLUGG.md

 		* and when jumping down, almost immediately considering you "of the level below"
 	* you should have a max run speed relative to your footing, not a global max x and y velocity
 	* you should be pulled towards the center of a vehicle when off the edge somewhat and when not accelerating left or right
-	* hold down while against a wall to fall
+	* when you drop down when next to a wall, should you wall slide after/as you drop down? currently you do
 	* wall run instead of "jumping" straight up a wall
 	* air control:
 		* you shouldn't be able to jump faster than you can run